 Authority Monitoring Report (AMR)

-The Authority Monitoring Report (AMR) was published in December 2017.
+This year’s Authority Monitoring Report 2018 (AMR) was published in December 2018.

 This report considers the policy performance of existing and emerging policies across the National Park, and trends against various indicators including those directly affected by the planning process as well as those more indirectly affected.
-A comprehensive list of indicators is set out in the AMR along with any relevant targets, and which Local Plan policy each indicator relates to.
+The AMR includes all indicators which are monitored along with any relevant targets, and which Local Plan policy each indicator relates to.
 An output is set out for each indicator followed by a brief commentary highlighting the key findings of the output and relating these back to local and Government policies.

-This AMR reports on the financial year 2016 -17, which is the third year of the 2014-2033 plan period for the South Downs Local Plan.
+This AMR reports on the financial year 2017 -18, which is the fourth year of the 2014-2033 plan period for the South Downs Local Plan.

 Notable points include: